gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

 docker compose run --rm jikkou get kafkatopics --default-configs=false
 ```

-You should see all five topic names in the output together with the internal topics such as `_scheams`.
+You should see all five topic names in the output together with the internal topics such as `_schemas`.

 Alternatively, use kcat: